WHAT IS “WORK”?

 “Work” means something very different depending on where you stand.

-For those of us who yield up our, minds, talent, efforts, and time, “work” work is intimate.
-We stake our families, our routines, our identities, our whole existence on it and become thoroughly intertwined in it.
+For those of us who yield up our, minds, talent, efforts, and time, “work” is intimate.
+We stake our routines, our identities, families, and our whole existence on it and become thoroughly intertwined in it.
 The question, ‘what do you “DO”’ is invariably answered with, “I am a (fill in the blank)”.
 It’s all very inappropriate.

 It’s for that reason that when employees and executives talk to one another about ‘work’ they talk past each other.
 The same word might be being used, but the meanings couldn’t be more different.